Mikhy Brochez appears in US court on trespassing charges

 Asked about those potentially hurt by the leak, he said: “I was thrown in prison for something I didn’t do.
 And I was held down and gang-raped by your government.
 And you want to talk to me about someone’s feelings?
 Do you have any idea what I’m going through right now?”

 Brochez stood during the hearing in a plaid button-down shirt before the judge.
 He said his mother wanted to drop the case, and that it was causing hardship by interfering with his ability to work.
-Hardin said his mother didn’t have the right to dismiss it and continued it for two weeks.
+Judge Hardin said his mother did not have the right to dismiss it and continued it for two weeks.

-His mother, Teresa King, was not present and could not be reached.
+His mother, Ms Teresa King, was not present and could not be reached.

-It was at King’s house near Winchester where Brochez was arrested in December and refused to leave, three months after police responded to a similar call and he was warned to stay away.
+It was at Ms King’s house near Winchester where Brochez was arrested in December after he refused to leave, three months after police responded to a similar call and he was warned to stay away.

 “This deputy informed the suspect about the past warning and the suspect was instructed to leave numerous times but the suspect kept wanting to ask about the property that T. King had of his and wanting to talk to the sheriff,” according to an arrest report.